pixelcog/pixelcog.com/_posts/2013-07-18-jekyll-from-scratch-core-architecture.md

 In this post I've identified virtually everything one might need to structure their static website with Jekyll.
 If you have any additional tips or examples to share, please comment or drop me a note and I'll try to include them here.

-In my next post, I'll identify ways in which you can extend Jekyll further with interactive elements, integration with third party tools, and a few other neat tricks.
+In my [next post]({% post_url 2013-07-19-jekyll-from-scratch-extending-jekyll %}), I'll identify ways in which you can extend Jekyll further with interactive elements, integration with third party tools, and a few other neat tricks.

-{% endraw %}